Conley index theory without index pairs. I: The point-set level theory: Introduction

 \subsection{Outline of the paper}

 In the first half of this paper, we treat the discrete time case.
-In Section~\ref{sect:disc-partial-maps}, we give basic definitions and results on continuous partial maps.
-In Section~\ref{sect:disc-Szymczak}, we give the definition of the Szymczak category, which is the universal receiver of Conley indices, and explain its categorical meaning.
-In Section~\ref{sect:disc-induced}, we introduce the partial self-maps $f_E$ and $f_{E'E}^{(a,b,c)}$, and study their properties.
-In Section~\ref{sect:disc-total}, we define the Conley functor for continuous partial maps using results of previous sections.
-In Section~\ref{sect:disc-isolated}, we define the Conley index of isolated $f$-invariant sets.
+In Section~\ref{sect:disc-Szymczak}, we give the definition of the Szymczak category, which is the universal receiver of the Conley index.
+In Section~\ref{sect:disc-set}, we give basic definitions and results on partial maps on sets, and define a functor $\Conl_f$ for partial self-maps on sets.
+In Section~\ref{sect:disc-topological-space}, we study proper and openly defined continuous partial maps, and refine $\Conl_f$ for continuous partial self-maps on locally compact Hausdorff spaces using the notion of $f$-compactifiable subsets.
+In Section~\ref{sect:disc-isolated}, we define the Conley index of isolated $f$-invariant sets using the notion of index neighbourhoods.

 In the second half of this paper, we treat the continuous time case.
 Many definitions, theorems, lemmas, and proofs are parallel to the discrete time case, while some definitions and proofs are more involved.
-We omit proofs when they are completely parallel to the discrete time case.
-In Section~\ref{sect:cont-partial-semiflows}, we give basic definitions and results on partial semiflows.
+We omit proofs when they are completely the same as the discrete time case.
 In Section~\ref{sect:cont-Szymczak}, we define an analogue of the Szymczak category in the continuous time setting.
-In Section~\ref{sect:cont-induced}, we introduce the partial semiflow $F_E$ and the partial self-map $f_{E'E}^{(a,b,c)}$, and study their properties.
-In Section~\ref{sect:cont-total}, we define the Conley functor of partial semiflows using results of previous sections.
+In Section~\ref{sect:cont-set}, we give basic definitions and results on partial semiflows on sets, and define a functor $\Conl_F$ for them.
+In Section~\ref{sect:cont-topological-space}, we study finite-time proper and openly defined continuous partial semiflows, and refine $\Conl_F$ for continuous partial semiflows on locally compact Hausdorff spaces using the notion of $F$-compactifiable subsets.
 In Section~\ref{sect:cont-lemmas}, we prepare some lemmas needed in the next section.
-In Section~\ref{sect:cont-isolated}, we define the Conley index of isolated $F$-invariant sets.
+In Section~\ref{sect:cont-isolated}, we define the Conley index of isolated $F$-invariant sets using the notion of index neighbourhoods.

-In Appendix~\ref{append:CGWH}, we prove some results on general topology that are needed in this paper.

-\begin{conv} Except in Appendix~\ref{append:CGWH}, every topological space is assumed to be compactly generated weak Hausdorff.
+In Appendix~\ref{append:proper}, we prove some results on proper maps that are needed in this paper.
+In Appendix~\ref{append:shift-equivalence}, we explain a categorical meaning of the Szymczak category using shift equivalences. \begin{conv} In this paper, every topological space is assumed to be compactly generated weak Hausdorff.
 Products, pullbacks, and subspaces are taken in the category of compactly generated weak Hausdorff spaces. \end{conv}